arangodb/docs-hugo/site/content/3.10/develop/http-api/collections.md

                     Documents are sent to shards based on the values of their shard key attributes.
                     The values of all shard key attributes in a document are hashed, and the hash value is used to determine the target shard.

                     {{</* info */>}}
-                    The values of shard key attributes cannot be changed once set.
+                    Values of shard key attributes cannot be changed once set.
                     {{</* /info */>}}
                   type: string
                 replicationFactor: